Switch to Texas Bank in a Few Simple Steps

 Transfer automatic payments: Once you have the information listed above, complete the Automatic Withdrawal Transfer Form and send it to your biller.

 Cancel automatic payments: Once you have the information listed above, use the Automatic Payment Cancellation Form and send it to your biller.

-Remember that when you set up Texas Bank Online Banking, you can use optional Bill Payment to pay your bills in minutes from one simple site.
-Once you are logged into Internet Banking, click on 'Bill Payment' under 'Preferences' to begin to using this free service.
+Remember that when you set up Texas Bank Online Banking, you can use optional online bill pay to pay your bills in minutes from one simple site.
+Once you are logged into online banking, click on 'Bill Payment' under 'Preferences' to begin using this free service.